icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 These nested classes provide helper methods to encode and decode the payloads of requests and responses associated with the interface operations, with up to 4 helper methods per operation.

-{% slice2 %}
-{% callout type="information" %}
-If your operation has a stream parameter, the encode helper (in *NameProxy*.Request) does not encode the stream argument; however, the decode helper (in I*Name*Service.Request) decodes all arguments, including the stream.

-Likewise, if your operation returns a stream, the encode helper (in I*Name*Service.Response) does not encode the stream return value, while the decode helper (in *Name*Proxy.Response) decodes everything.
-{% /callout %}
-{% /slice2 %}

 For example:
 ```slice
 module VisitorCenter